carmichaeljr/CUtils/README.md

 * XMLFile - Built ontop of the GenericTree, for parsing and writing an XML file.

 ### Sudo OOP
 The code in this repository is orginized in a sudo OOP way.
-A class structre is defined in tandem with an object structre to form the basis of the OO model.
+A class structure is defined in tandem with an object structure to form the basis of the OO model.
 There is a very clear template for defining a class and its associated object structure that is shown in every source file.
 This is not a full OO system, advanced features like inheritance and method overloading are not supported.
 (Do note that composition is supported)

 ### Building The Library